 Factors Affecting Enzyme Activity

 It is possible that one enzyme may have different measured activity values when measured in different labs (that is, real differences in measured activity, not apparent differences caused by the use of different unit definitions).

 The way an assay is carried out (the method of testing to determine the purity of enzymes) will influence the reported activity values.
-For example, enzymes are generally more active between temperatures of 37 degrees Celsius compared to at 20 degrees Celsius, so if an assay is carried out at 21 degrees Celsius, the values will differ from the assays conducted at a temperature of 32 degrees Celsius (typically, assays are carried out at a temperature between 20-37 degrees Celsius).
+For example, enzymes are generally more active between temperatures of 37 degrees Celsius and 20 degrees Celsius, so if an assay is carried out at 21 degrees Celsius, the values will differ from the assays conducted at a temperature of 32 degrees Celsius (typically, assays are carried out at a temperature between 20-37 degrees Celsius).

 Thus, the definition of the enzyme unit would be better expressed as 1 unit (U) is the amount of enzyme that catalyzes the reaction of 1 nmol of substrate per minute under standard conditions.